 - a.
 Meet with participants from the Management Plan process to identify or create a community liaison group to work with the County to distribute information and encourage involvement in planning and activities at Lamy OSP. - b.
-With the community liason group the monitoring program and to recruit volunteers for that program. - c.
-Participate in an annual meeting with the community to: - update regarding on-site activities, - · review the status of Lamy OS prioritized projects, - review and assess the outcome of Year-1 activities and evaluate priorities for Year-2.
+Meet with the community liaison group to discuss the monitoring program and to recruit volunteers for the program. - c.
+Participate in an annual meeting with the community to: - update regarding on-site activities, - review the status of Lamy OS prioritized projects, - review and assess the outcome of Year-1 activities and evaluate priorities for Year-2.